Restoration of power after Storm Amy could take until early next week

 The Electricity Supply Board (ESB) and NIE Networks said that there were hundreds of thousands without power across the island at the height of the storm’s impact.

-That number had fallen significantly by midday on Saturday, with 49,000 without power in the Republic of Ireland.
+That number had fallen significantly by midday on Saturday, with 49,000 without power in the Republic of Ireland and 18,000 in Northern Ireland.

-An ESB spokesman said it could be early next week before all customers have their power restored, while NIE Networks also said it could be Monday evening “at the latest”. .
+An ESB spokesman said it could be the “early part of next week” before all customers have their power restored, while NIE Networks also said it could be Monday evening “at the latest”.

 The ESB said the worst affected areas were in counties Donegal, Leitrim, Roscommon, Galway and Mayo.